EvanTomoki69/ETGDev/JSBranch/README.md

+# Yeri Universe POS

+# This application was made by love and non-paid developmen sessions to my lovely wife Alexandra

 # Idea
 This point of sale is very simple, it will allow to create a calculation of the cost of a product.
 Instead of the classic barcode, we are using the number of the product to search.
 There will be a calculator and delete bar for the products.